hhuseyn1/ECommerce/README.md

 ## Introduction

-Provide a brief introduction to your eCommerce app.
-Mention its purpose, key features, and any other important information.
+Mycommerce is a react-based eCommerce app.
+It's name is thought up in hours :D

 ## Features